 Things get busy.
 Having a family takes time just like grading papers, going to Young Life and writing stories.
 Sometimes my life feels like that dream, like I’m just putting my head down and barreling through life.
 I’m so focused on my own goals that I miss the chance to help the ones reaching out for love.
 I miss God’s goals for me.

 Right around the time of that dream, I read Isaiah 32:2: “Each man will be like a shelter from the wind and a refuge from the storm, like streams of water in the desert and the shadow of a great rock in a thirsty land.”
 That’s God’s vision for the future, and I believe it’s His vision for men like me.
 He sees a shelter and refreshment in us that people like Carlos and Cole want so much to find.
 He sees a day when we’ll look up from our busy lives, stop in the midst of the fields we’re running across, and offer help.

-There was a time when I used to feel like being young was such an advantage.
-Teenagers love young teachers, counselors and Young Life leaders because they feel like they can relate, but the truth is, just because I’m getting “old” doesn’t mean it’s time to turn in my “working with young people” card and prepare myself for dentures and Depends.
-There’s a desperation in those boys to be loved by a father, but there’s also a holy desperation in God to move in past all their brokenness and reach their hearts with His love.
-We can never replace fathers, but we can be a part of the solution to reconnect them with the Father who loves them more than any father ever could.
+Being young has its advantages.
+Teenagers love young teachers, counselors and Young Life leaders because they feel like they can relate.
+And because of that, sometimes I believe the lie that I’m too old to do any good, but the truth is, just because I’m getting “old” doesn’t mean it’s time to turn in my “working with young people” card and prepare myself for dentures and Depends.
+There’s a desperation in those boys for something more than a buddy.
+They’re hungry for a father, and there’s a Father out there who’s hungry to move in past all their brokenness and reach their hearts with His love.
+We can never replace fathers, but we can be part of the solution to point them to the Father who loves them more than any father ever could.